DamirAidossov/Rick-and-Morty-App/README.md

 - Opening individual character in modal window when pressed on character image.

 ## Important information
--In order to run app it require constant internet connection
+- In order to run app it require constant internet connection
+- Application was created with JavaScript library React

 ## Installing and Running
 Open following wesite